Colors of Your Blender: Mastering RGB Color Blending with Blend Modes

 3. Screen

-On the flip side, the Screen blend mode does the opposite of Multiply.
-It lightens the colors by inverting the colors and multiplying, producing a brightened version of the base color.
+Conversely, Screen blend mode does the opposite of Multiply as it lightens colors by inverting colors and then multiplying them, producing a brightened version of a base color.

 4. Overlay